P.E.O. Author's Luncheon with Adrian Fogelin, Julie Bettinger, and Judy Jolly.

 Kelsey Murphy revolutionized the creation of multi-layered cameo glass by marrying fine art to manufacturing.
 This is the story of everyone in Kelsey's journey, including partner Robert Bomkamp, the people of Pilgrim Glass, and all the forces gathered in Ceredo, West Virginia, the small town and its people who believed in the magic of cameo glass.

-It would be a great kindness if you would leave a review
+If you read one of my books, it would be a great kindness if you would leave a review